Edward R. Welles: Early life and preparation for the ministry

-Welles was born on January 20, 1830, in Waterloo, New York, the son of Gardner Welles, a physician, and Paulina Fuller.
+Welles was born on January 20, 1830, in Waterloo, New York, the son of Gardner Welles (1784-1872), a physician, and Paulina Fuller (1789-1849).
 He attended Hobart College in the nearby town of Geneva, graduating in 1850.
 After a year of clerking in a law office, he announced his intention of entering the ministry.
-He prepared for his ordination with the Rev. Dr. Martin of the Hobart faculty.
-During this period, he lived with the family of John Magee, a former member of Congress and leading citizen of Bath, NY, where he served as a tutor to the children.
+He prepared for ordination with the Rev. Dr. Martin of the Hobart faculty.
+During this period, he lived with the family of John Magee, a former member of Congress and leading citizen of Bath, New York, where he served as a tutor to the children.
 In November, 1854, Welles moved to Vicksburg, Mississippi, where he headed up a school for young ladies.
 He returned to New York in the summer of 1856 and took a job tutoring at De Veaux College, a newly founded school for destitute youth in Niagara Falls.
-He was at last ordained deacon on December 20, 1857.
+He was ordained deacon on December 20, 1857.

 The following summer he made a trip West with his father, during which he visited a college friend who occupied the pulpit of a small mission church in Red Wing, Minnesota.
-Soon after Welles's ordination to the priesthood by William Heathcote DeLancey, bishop of Western New York, on September 12, 1858, the young man moved to Minnesota, where the formative portion of his career was passed..
+Soon after Welles's ordination to the priesthood by William Heathcote DeLancey, bishop of Western New York, on September 12, 1858, the young man moved to Minnesota, where the formative portion of his career was passed.